 The same irreplaceable engineering that amplified the music of legendary artists is now available to you.
 I build each Risson Amplifier by hand so that your music can sound better than it ever has before.
 I look forward to showing you why making the change to Risson Amplifiers will be the best move you can make for your sound.
 After all, you deserve the best.

 Email us with your questions or comments !!

-This page Copyright (except for the articles I did not write) 2015 - Futara Electronics Company
+This page Copyright (except for the articles I [Marty] did not create) 2021 - Futara Electronics Company